yojoots/libbitcoin-system-wiki/Reserve-Definition.md

 Reserve is often conflated with [maturity matching](https://en.m.wikipedia.org/wiki/Asset–liability_mismatch).
 Management of disparate loan [maturities](https://en.m.wikipedia.org/wiki/Maturity_(finance)) and rates of [interest](Glossary#interest) is a risk management strategy.
 While capital reservation is also a risk management strategy, the distinction of a reserve is that reserved capital is “present”, having a maturity of zero.

 All debt implies a settlement medium.
-As such, even in the case of debt instruments as an intermediate settlement medium, the medium itself is ultimately reserved against present capital.
+As such, even in the case of debt instruments as an intermediate settlement medium, the medium itself is ultimately reserved by present capital.
 Otherwise the irrational concept of [infinite debt regression](Debt-Loop-Fallacy) would be implied.